CosmWasm/book/src/setting-up-env.md

 `cw-plus` is a great place to find example contracts - look for them in `contracts` directory.
 The repository is maintained by CosmWasm creators, so contracts in there should follow good practices.

-To verify the `check_contract` utility, first, you need to build a smart contract.
+To verify the `cosmwasm-check` utility, first, you need to build a smart contract.
 Go to some contract directory, for example, `contracts/cw1-whitelist`, and call `cargo wasm`:

 ```
 cw-plus $ cd contracts/cw1-whitelist